The Construction Industry Licensing Board (CILB) is part of the Department of Business Professions and Regulations. The board consists of 18 members:

 CONSTRUCTION CONTRACTORS ARE REQUIRED BY FLORIDA STATUTE 489 TO:

 Licensed Registered and Certified Contractors are required to take 14 hours of continuing education during each biennium.
-The biennium ending on August 31, 2013 for Registered Contractors and on August 31, 2014 for Certified Contractors requires each licensee to attend a 4-hour Core Course on the Unified Building Code.
+The biennium ending on August 31st of every other year for Registered Contractors and on August 31st of the opposite year for Certified Contractors requires each licensee to attend a 4-hour Core Course on the Unified Building Code.
 The course must be taken through a department approved course provider.

 Up to four hours may be earned by attending a CILB meeting during the disciplinary hearings.
 You must notify the board at least seven days prior to the meeting and check in with the board clerk prior to the disciplinary proceedings.